 LSE provides generous financial support for its graduate students from the UK, EU and overseas.
 The main financial aid package are:

-- LSE Graduate Support Scheme for master’s students
+- LSE Graduate Support Scheme for master's students.

-- Scholarships for master’s students
+- Scholarships for master's students.

-- LSE PhD Studentships
+- LSE PhD studentships and Research Council awards.

-- Partnered awards with international funding agencies
+- Partnered awards with international funding agencies.

 - LSE accommodation is available for graduate students.